 For me, potatoes are one of the most fun crops to harvest.
 Digging them up reminds me of a treasure hunt – when you start rooting around the soil, you never know how many potatoes you’ll find and what size they’ll be.

 Late Autumn is generally the time that most people begin lifting their maincrop potatoes.
 Depending on the weather, maincrops are generally ready between 18 to 22 weeks after planting and are the best type of potato crops for winter storage.

 As a rule of thumb, potatoes can be harvested once flowering has finished.
 However, if you want decent size spuds, consider leaving them in the ground until the foliage has turned brown and the stems withered.
 Once the foliage dies off the potatoes won’t grow any bigger, so this is a good time to harvest.

 Don’t Forget Some Varieties Don’t Flower!

 I like to check on potato progress by digging up a single plant to see what’s hiding under the soil.
-This will give you an idea as to whether your potatoes are ready.
+This will give you an idea of whether your potatoes are ready.

 When digging potatoes, always use a fork.
-This reduces the amount of potatoes you damage, and stops you slicing straight through a handsome prizewinner.
+This reduces the number of potatoes you damage and stops you slicing straight through a handsome prizewinner.
 I used to do this loads, but now I gently loosen the soil with a fork, before scraping away with a trowel.

 Over the winter, the potatoes may begin to shoot, but these can just be pulled off before cooking.